 In my experience, students who stop by to talk, email, or communicate frequently, attend class regularly, complete the assigned readings, and participate in the classroom discussion and all assignments tend to be more successful in the class.
 Similarly, I will email you regularly with reminders, instructions, and late breaking information.
 Last, if I ever cancel class, email and Canvas is how you will know it, so please check both daily.

 COURSE REQUIREMENTS

-Assigned books and course materials (available at University Coop Bookstore) to purchase or rent:
+Required assigned books and course materials: Available at University Coop Bookstore or the bookstore of your choice) to purchase/rent OR available digitally via UT libraries/Canvas: